nilscox/express-extra/docs/authorization.md

 ### Logical operators

 Authorizers can be combined with logical operators using the `extra.and` and `extra.or` functions.
-They both expect an array of authorizers as only parameter.
+They both expect an array of authorizers as parameter, and an optional message.
 There is also a `extra.not` function that will negate a given authorizer.

 ```js
 const isSignedIn = Authorizer(data => data.user !== undefined);